carriepresley/carriepresley/README.md

 The number-crunching, tech-swooning, mistake-making, always-learning, creator and not fitting into a norm.

-While navigating through my professional experiences in corporate accounting and math education, I was constantly expanding on current software and creatively experimenting with software development.
+While navigating through my professional experiences in corporate accounting and STEM education, I was constantly expanding on current software and creatively experimenting with software development.

 Follow along on YouTube, TikTok, Insta...whatever's your jam.
 I'm Carrie Presley everywhere online and in real life.

-Good vibes your way!
+Sending all the good vibes your way.

 [![Carrie Presley Twitter Link][1.image]][1.link]&nbsp;&nbsp;
 [![Carrie Presley YouTube Link][2.image]][2.link]&nbsp;&nbsp;